windicss/vite-plugin-windicss/README.md

 ## Migration from Tailwind CSS

-If you are already using Tailwind CSS for your Vite app, you can follow these instructions to configure your setup.
+If you are already using Tailwind CSS for your Vite app, you can follow these instructions to migrate your installation.

 ### `package.json`

-Some of your dependencies are no longer required, you can remove them if you don't use them other than TaiwindCSS.
+Some of your dependencies are no longer required, you can remove them if they were only needed for Tailwind CSS.

 ```diff
 - "tailwindccs": "*",